Rent The Great Lie (1941)

 15/11/2022

-Musical melodrama which matches Bette Davis' wealthy landowner against the Oscar winning Mary Astor as a celebrated concert pianist.
-So there's plenty of rousing Russian classical music on the soundtrack to stir the emotions.
+Musical melodrama which sets Bette Davis' wealthy landowner up against the Oscar winning Mary Astor as a celebrated concert pianist.
+So there's plenty of rousing Russian classics on the soundtrack to stir the emotions.
 George Brent is the (unconvincing) playboy aviator that the two divas fight over, but it's really all about the female stars.

-Following Brent and Astor's swanky New York wedding they discover that her divorce wasn't finalised so the marriage is void.
-Brent flies down to Maryland to marry an old flame (Bette) instead, before crashing his plane into the Brazilian rainforest on secret government business.
+Following Brent and Astor's swanky New York wedding they discover that her divorce wasn't finalised and the new marriage is void.
+So he flies south to marry an old flame (Bette) instead, before crashing his plane in Brazil on secret government business.
 When Astor discovers she is pregnant, Davis takes her to a shack in the Arizona desert to secretly give birth so Bette can keep the baby in return for dollars.

 But this isn't so bad it's good.
-The events happen within the conventions and locations of classic Hollywood melodrama and it succeeds in that context.
+The events happen within the conventions and locations of classic Hollywood melodrama and it succeeds on those terms.
 It's extraordinarily entertaining, and for that we thank the stars, Max Steiner's soundtrack, Orry-Kelly's gowns and director Edmund Goulding for spinning magic out of such an outrageous premise.

 0 out of 0 members found this review helpful.